ltwlf/json-diff-ts/README.md

 ## Release Notes

-- **v2.0.1:** Resolves a problem related to JSON Path filters by replacing the single equal sign (=) with a double equal sign (==).
+- **v2.1.0:** Resolves a problem related to JSON Path filters by replacing the single equal sign (=) with a double equal sign (==).
 This update maintains compatibility with existing flat changes.
+Allows to use either '' or '.' as root in the path.
 - **v2.0.0:** json-diff-ts has been upgraded to an ECMAScript module!
 This major update brings optimizations and enhanced documentation.
 Additionally, a previously existing issue where all paths were treated as regex has been fixed.
 In this new version, you'll need to use a Map instead of a Record for regex paths.
 Please note that this is a breaking change if you were using regex paths in the previous versions.
 - **v1.2.6:** Enhanced JSON Path handling for period-inclusive segments.
 - **v1.2.5:** Patched dependencies; added key name resolution support for key functions.